devops-works/telegraf-tailcount/README.md

 So if you're looking at computing requests per second from an http log file, you'll want _Peak interval_ to be 1.

-Note that _Interval_ must be an integer multiple of _Peak interval_.
+Note that _Interval_ must be a multiple of _Peak interval_, and both must be integers.

 ### Telegraf config